hmorgan-b/dev-setup/README.md

 <a name="docker"></a>
 ## Docker
-Download docker for mac for containeriation of applications and resources needed to run applications.
+Download docker for mac for containerization of applications and resources needed to run applications.
+A Docker image serves as a blueprint for creating containers that will host a certain application or service.
 Once downloaded, the following commands can be used:

 `docker ps -a`